-(Some door closers come with little rubber bands that fit over the bottom of this pin to keep it from popping out.
-But, in most cases, gravity alone holds the pin in place.)
+As a side note, some door closers come with little rubber bands that fit over the bottom of this pin.
+The rubber band will keep the pin from popping out.
+But, in most cases, gravity alone holds the pin in place.

 Step #4: Pin And Position The Door Bracket

-Pin the small, rectangular “door bracket” to the other end of the closer arm using the longer pin provided.
+Pin the small, rectangular “door bracket” to the other end of the closer arm.
+Use the longer pin from the kit.
 The flat face of this bracket should directly touch the flat rail of the door.